Stake Super SMSF Review: How it compares with a full service provider

 For investors who want more support and greater tax planning, a full service accounting firm with tax and financial planning capabilities might be more suitable.

-Disclaimer: This is a simplified summary, if you are considering setting up an SMSF, or purchasing a property in your fund you should seek the appropriate professional advice, as the rules around compliance can be complex.
+Disclaimer: Please read our SMSF Disclaimer.
+This is a simplified summary, if you are considering setting up an SMSF, or purchasing a property in your fund you should seek the appropriate professional advice, as the rules around compliance can be complex.

 The ATO also has excellent resources covering setting up an SMSF correctly, so that it's eligible for tax concessions, can receive contributions and complies with the relevant super and tax laws.